Why Board Games Matter

 Almost anyone can join!

+These skills are useful for generalized problem solving, but also for acting as a bridge between classroom learning and the real world.
+Board games create different scenarios, different from the classroom, but simpler than real life.
+In the end, this can help act as a sort of stimulating sandbox where ideas can be tested with no real-world consequences.
 Most board games are uncomplicated.
 Anyone can participate and quickly learn the rules.
 This means every family or friend feels a sense of inclusivity and equality.
 Matching games are suitable for children from 18 months, and puzzle games can be played alone.
 Here are some examples.

 This fun dice-rolling, snail-racing game allows for non-competitive play and motivational reinforcement.
 You can play a game in 15 minutes, and it's perfect for 2-6 players ages 3+.